KjellKod/g3sinks/README.md

    // This is important since it protects from LOG calls from static or other entities that will go out of
    // scope at a later time.
    //
-   // It can also be called manually if for some reason your setup is differnt then the one highlighted in
+   // It can also be called manually if for some reason your setup is different then the one highlighted in
    // this example
    g3::shutDownLogging();
 }